Appendix B: Microsoft Word, PowerPoint, Excel, and Other Software-Specific Accessibility Guides

 Google

-Google’s document suite includes Docs, Sheets, and Slides.
-While they can create documents, spreadsheets, and presentations they don’t have the advanced accessibility features and checkers of Microsoft Office.
+Google’s productivity suite includes Google Docs, Google Sheets, and Google Slides.
+While these programs can create documents, spreadsheets, and presentations, and they have some accessibility features for users, they do not have the advanced accessibility features and checkers of Microsoft Office’s Word, Excel, and PowerPoint.
+Browse the Google guide to document accessibility for details on making Google documents accessible.

 LibreOffice and OpenOffice